 Joe Patrice: Yeah, no, absolutely, yeah.

-Elie Mystal: And I think — that’s what I am saying.
+Elie Mystal: And I think — and that’s what I am saying.
 So I noticed the flatness of the hiring as like a potential sign that BigLaw isn’t going to wreck itself quite as hard as it did in 2009.
 Look, there is still going to be some pain, people are still going to be laid off, salaries and bonuses are going to be flat, if not go down, like there is always going to be some pain, but last time redirected the careers of a generation of lawyers.
 The hope is that next time won’t.

 Joe Patrice: Exactly, yeah.
 It’s going to be interesting.
 It does depend on severity and stuff like that too.
 As bad as things may get, the last one was, yeah.

-Joe Patrice: There are a few ways to tackle that and then there are firms that probably shouldn’t be paying the same bonuses, and there are definitely some offices that shouldn’t because —
+Joe Patrice: There are a few ways to tackle that and then there are firms that probably shouldn’t be paying the same bonuses, that’s it, and there are definitely some offices that shouldn’t because —

 Elie Mystal: Why, but why are they doing that?